 Aside from helping to provide information about a woman’s fertility, AMH also plays an important part in the development of sexual organs in an unborn baby.
-Within the early weeks of pregnancy, a baby will start developing their reproductive organs, at this point the baby will already have either XY genes to be male or XX genes to be female.
-If the baby has male genes, a high amount of AMH is produced which helps to promote the development of male organs and suppress the development of female.
+Within the early weeks of pregnancy, a baby will start developing its reproductive organs, at this point, the baby will already have either XY genes to be male or XX genes to be female.
+If the baby has male genes, a high amount of AMH is produced which helps to promote the development of male organs and suppress the development of females.
 If there are uncommonly low AMH levels at this point, it is possible for both male and female sex organs to grow.

 If you are considering IVF treatment to help you conceive, it can help to know your levels of AMH.
-This is because AMH can be used to predict the amount of ovarian reserves you have, which will impact the likelihood of IVF success.
+This is because AMH can be used to predict the number of ovarian reserves you have, which will impact the likelihood of IVF success.
 We understand the worry of low AMH and IVF and are always here to support you.
-It requires only a simple blood test to access levels of AMH, so if you are worried then please get in touch via phone on 020 3974 0950 or email firstname.lastname@example.org to arrange a consultation with one of our specialist doctors who can talk you through the process.
+It requires only a simple blood test to access levels of AMH, so if you are worried then please get in touch via phone on 020 3974 0950 or email email@example.com to arrange a consultation with one of our specialist doctors who can talk you through the process.

 And if you want to find out a little more about IVF please read our guide on IVF here.

-During fertility treatment your ovaries will be stimulated to try to encourage these preantral follicles to continue to grow and produce an egg.
+During fertility treatment, your ovaries will be stimulated to try to encourage these preantral follicles to continue to grow and produce an egg.
 This is done so that instead of collecting 1-2 eggs per month, we can stimulate growth and potentially collect more.

 Having low AMH levels can indicate that your ovaries are producing less of the preantral follicles.
-This is important as the fewer the number of follicles there are means there are less that can be stimulated for assisted contraception.
+This is important as the fewer the number of follicles there are means there less than can be stimulated for assisted contraception.
 Do not worry though, as having low levels of AMH does not necessarily indicate that you are not ovulating each month or are unable to get pregnant naturally, or by IVF.
 Knowing that you have high or low AMH levels gives us an idea of how effective we think stimulation and IVF might be, as we can only stimulate the preantral follicles that are already there.

 Low AMH levels can be caused by a declining number of follicles in your ovaries.
 One of the biggest factors leading to a lower number of follicles in your ovaries, and subsequently low AMH levels, is age – as follicle reserves naturally diminish over time.
 Other things that can cause low AMH levels though include chemotherapy, inherited genetics, smoking or environmental factors.
 Still, even if you have low AMH levels does not mean you are infertile and that you are unable to conceive – either naturally or by IVF treatment.